Cuesta honors author Ron Suskind with Book of the Year

 “Life Animated” will receive Cuesta’s Book of the Year honor.
-Photo courtesy of press release

-By Rachel Barnes Editor-in-chief
+By Rachel Barnes

 Cuesta College will honor “Life Animated” by Ron Suskind as 2018’s Book of the Year.